solinm/grimes-bot/README.md

 # Grimes Lyric Bot

 This is a Twitter bot written in Python that utilizes the Genius API to fetch lyrics for the artist Grimes and tweets them on Twitter.
 The bot is deployed on AWS Lambda.
-[Here](https://twitter.com/grimeslyrbot) is the link to view it.

 ## Dependencies